SimranKBrar/EarthWells/README.md

 # UN SDG(s) #
 Clean Water and Salination -

-Ensure availability and sustainable management of water and sanitation for all
+Ensure availability and sustainable management of water and sanitation for all.
+Specifically aiming to help Target.
+6.1 described as "By 2030, achieve universal and equitable access to safe and affordable drinking water for all".

 # Project idea #